 Olin Hall Galleries serves the Roanoke College campus and the greater community through exhibitions of contemporary works that showcase art created by emerging and established artists.

-Olin Hall Galleries host seven exhibitions each academic year that include local, national and international artists.
-The work shown is aimed to promote and enhance multifaceted experiences for all students and visitors.
+Olin Hall Galleries hosts four exhibitions each academic year that include local, national, and international artists.
+The works exhibited promote and enhance multifaceted experiences for all students and visitors.
 These exhibitions are supported by educational programming consisting of lectures and workshops.

 Visit

-*Closed during school breaks and holidays please check
+*Closed during school breaks and holidays.
+Please refer to the

-• Olin Hall Galleries is wheelchair accessible via ramp.
+Olin Hall Galleries is wheelchair accessible via ramp.
 There are accessible toilets in the venue.
-Free bottled water is available.
 Wheelchair accessibility is only possible by entering the external glass doors facing the Olin Courtyard on 240 High Street.
 The roads immediately surrounding the gallery are cobblestone.
 The nearest accessible parking is across from the Cregger Center on High street.
 When accessing the gallery from Thompson Memorial Drive, this upper parking lot and Gallery will be on your left.

 We prioritize collaborations with other departments to extend the impact beyond the gallery.
 Exhibitions are scheduled 1-2 years in advance, running from August to December and January to May, each lasting 4-5 weeks.